skycoin/bbs/doc/api_explanantion.md

 | `-1`              | `["block"]`      | User A dislikes User B and blocks User B. |
 | `-1`              | `["spam,block"]` | User A determines User B as a spammer and blocks User B. |

-Let's generate 3 users to demonstate user voting.
+Let's generate 3 users to demonstrate user voting.

 **User 1 (generated with seed `1`):**